 Currently the municipality does not have a stormwater master plan.
 The only area that has stormwater infrastructure is the Camperdown area.
 The rest of the Municipality is rural in nature, and there is no stormwater drainage infrastructure.
 Surface run-off currently flows via the natural relief into existing valley lines, streams and rivers.
 These could be potentially harmful to riverine systems, due to pollution etc. for any new developments, there is a need to construct stormwater drainage infrastructure along the roads to support these major developments.
-In the event of any new road development, it will be essential for the Municipality to employ stormwater management and infrastructure to mitigate any possible negative effects.
+In the event of any new road development, it will be essential for the Municipality to employ stormwater management and infrastructure to mitigate any possible negative effects can be regarded as adequate with most of the municipality being serviced by Eskom